MicrosoftDocs/sdk-api/sdk-api-src/content/ntdef/nf-ntdef-initializeobjectattributes.md

 ### -param r

 A handle to the root object directory for the path name specified in the ObjectName parameter.
 If ObjectName is a fully qualified object name, RootDirectory is NULL.
-Use [**ZwCreateDirectoryObject**](../wdm/nf-wdm-zwcreatedirectoryobject.md) to obtain a handle to an object directory.
+Use ZwCreateDirectoryObject [ZwCreateDirectoryObject](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-zwcreatedirectoryobject) to obtain a handle to an object directory.

 ### -param s